EmreGunner/Leda-instagram-dm-tool/extension/CHROME_STORE_GUIDE.md

    - **Notes for reviewers**:
      ```
-     This extension connects Instagram accounts to the DMflow SaaS platform.
+     This extension connects Instagram accounts to the BulkDM SaaS platform.

      Testing instructions:
      1. Install the extension